ultraslayyy/I-am-bored/shell-c/README.md

 ```bash
 ws_tools run
 ```
-Optionally there is a `-o` option to open in a new window, like
+Optionally there is a `-o` flag to open in a new window, like
 ```bash
 ws_tools run -o
 ```